WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 <br>

 Here, you will see 3 tracks.
 The first track shows the annotations.
 The second track shows the mapped regions between MSSA476 and 16B (this is the outputs from blastn), and the third track is the fasta sequence of 16B.
 Each track has a slider on the right hand side allowing you to modify the view.
-Moving the slider for track 2 controlls the minimum length of a mapped region for it to be displayed on screen.
+Moving the slider for track 2 controls the minimum length of a mapped region for it to be displayed on screen.
 In the view below, the shortest mapped regions have been hidden.
-Moving the slider for track 3 controlls how much of the genome of 16B is in view.
+Moving the slider for track 3 controls how much of the genome of 16B is in view.
 Use this to zoom out and see the entire genome.
+Double clicking on a mapped region will move the view sothat the mapped region is in the centre of the view.
 Making these modifications, you should see a similar output as below.

 <br>